kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 *   on a macOS computer, it launches 4 parallel threads, while on a Linux computer it launches as many as possible.

-To alter the default behaviour, modify appropriately lines 57 to 89 of the main R program:
+To alter the above default behaviour, modify appropriately lines 57 to 89 of the main R program:

 `<LOCAL CLONED REPOSITORY>/303-changepoint-ottawa/code/main.R`